July7th, 2015

 – To immediately and unconditionally drop all charges and against all 16 activists (including 2 activists released on bail, facing fewer charges);

-– Publicly condemn the Human Rights violations and repression of civil and political rights which this criminalisation of peaceful, pro-democratic activism constitutes; – Immediately stop the campaign of intimidation, harassment and misinformation which is targeted at the detained activists’ families, friends, lawyers, allied community-based HRDs, academics and other affinity groups.
+– Publicly condemn the Human Rights violations and repression of civil and political rights which this criminalization of peaceful, pro-democratic activism constitutes; – Immediately stop the campaign of intimidation, harassment, and misinformation which is targeted at the detained activists’ families, friends, lawyers, allied community-based HRDs, academics, and other affinity groups.

 – To cooperate with independent Human Rights mechanisms and allow them to work effectively in Thailand, namely by ensuring their ability to conduct country visits.

-The National Human Rights Commissioner and Chairperson of the NHRC Sub-Committee on Civil and Political Rights, Dr. Niran Pitakwatchara, also intervened in favour of the students, holding an enquiry on the arrest after having visit them at the Bangkok Remand Prison the 3rd of July.
+The National Human Rights Commissioner and Chairperson of the NHRC Sub-Committee on Civil and Political Rights, Dr. Niran Pitakwatchara, also intervened in favor of the students, holding an inquiry on the arrest after having visited them at the Bangkok Remand Prison on the 3rd of July.

-“The government must allow different political thought to be expressed without being faced by soldiers.” the Commissioner said on this occasion, claiming that Neo-Democracy Movement (NDM) is completely unrelated to violence and is acting for the common good of society.
+“The government must allow different political thoughts to be expressed without being faced by soldiers.” the Commissioner said on this occasion, claiming that the Neo-Democracy Movement (NDM) is completely unrelated to violence and is acting for the common good of society.

 To read the statement made by the EU, please click here